nabuhant/CustomerSegmentation/README.md

 1. Retrieve the data from the storage using the SQL functions.
 2. Join or merge the database if required and store it in a different dataframe.
 3. Prepare the data for machine learning.
-4. Perform the 2 cluster algorithms.
-4a.
-K-means Clustering
+4. Perform K-means Clustering Algorithm
 - Step 1:
 - Step 2:
 - Step 3:
 - Step 4:
-4b.
-Hierarchical Clustering
+5. Perform Hierarchical Clustering Algorithm
 - Step 1:
 - Step 2:
 - Step 3: